 I am the named author of three books:

-I've also ghostwritten more than ten other business books, company histories and executive memoirs and is usually working on at least two more.
+I've also ghostwritten more than 15 other business books, company histories and executive memoirs and am usually working on at least two more.

 I have been freelance writing and ghostwriting for the last decade.
 As a ghostwriter and copywriter, I've written hundreds of blog posts, articles, company profiles, web pages and other content.